DiscoverSquishy/DockerDebian/readme.md

-# Docker Images
+# Squishy's Docker Images

-## There isn't gonna be much on here for a while.
+Hi!
+This is gonna be my little sandbox for a little while, I'll be using this to understand and implement different projects using Docker.

-## Development will most probably be slow.
+Feel free to use these while I go, however I don't recommend using it on production environments. :)